Unit 669: History

-The unit's number was chosen to perpetuate the acts of British humanitarian, Sir Nicholas Winton.
-Winton was a German born Jew who rescued 669 children, most of them Jewish, from Nazi occupied Czechoslovakia on the eve of World War II.
-While Winton's actions were only revealed to the public decades after the war, the IDF saw fit to grant him this anonymous gesture.
+Unit 669 operated in the Gaza war, according to the Israeli Air Force.
+During the war, the unit has carried out medical evacuations for wounded soldiers, and carried out 200 other operations since the beginning of the war.

+On 6 December 2023, two female soldiers passed the selection process for the elite Unit 669.
+They will be the first women to start their journey in the unit.

 Symbol

-The Unit's logo is a winged, slinking, green-eyed, black cat.
+The Unit's logo is a slinking and green-eyed black cat.
+The emblem also has wings.
 The Unit's warriors are subsequently sometimes referred to as "Cats" or "Flying Cats".

-Training
+Recruitment and training

+In order to be considered for service in the unit, candidates must have a medical profile between 82-97.
+Candidates who pass the initial commando units day selection, undergo a 5-day commando selection trial for Sayeret Matkal / Shaldag / Unit 669.
+Candidates who are accepted are enlisted in the November draft.

 Due to the possibility of having to fight their way to casualties beyond enemy lines, unit soldiers are highly trained in special forces tactics and become highly efficient ground soldiers in addition to their high level of medical training.
 Their training and selection lasts 18 months and is considered to be among the most physically and psychologically demanding of the IDF.
 Courses that candidates must pass include: